Tools, techniques, and initiatives that enable a

 problems and other issues arise.
 Workers in a manufacturing cell are typically

 cross-trained and, hence, able to perform multiple tasks as needed.
+Competitive benchmarking -

 Computer-based systems for product design that may